 Custodial Credit Risk - Deposits - Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
 The Fund does have a policy for custodial credit risk.
-As of December 31, 2017 and 2016, the Fund's bank balances were not exposed to custodial credit risk.
+As of December 31, 2019 and 2018, none of the Fund's bank balances were exposed to custodial credit risk.